 Fact: Managing stress helps your skin

 Your skin is your biggest organ, easy to see, and acts as sign of how things are really going in your life!
 Stress negatively impacts your skin.
 This happens for many reasons.
 Stress elevates your body's production of the hormone cortisol and this can worsen acne and other common vexing skin problems.

 Stress may also lead you to suffer some 'dietary indiscretions', and these too can lead to skin misadventures (for more on the connection between nutrition and skin see Eating Healthy for Beautiful Skin).
 As if that's not enough, when you are stressed-out you probably slack off of your skin care routine.
-Oh the poor skin - it takes a beating with stress.
+Oh, the poor skin - it takes a beating with stress.
 Yes, your skin is an indicator of how you are doing overall.

 When stressed, gift yourself with de-stressors such as exercise, healthy food, personal boundaries and good sleep!
-You deserve it and it does wonders for your skin.
+You deserve it and it does wonders for your skin. - Dermatologist Dr. Cynthia Bailey

-Fact: Washing skin everyday does not make it drier
+Fact: Washing skin every day does not make it drier

 There used to be a debate as to whether washing your skin dried it out.
-That was back in the 'old days' when we did not have fancy SYNDET cleansers and high tech moisturizing ingredients like hyaluronic acid or moisturizers that blend together glycerin, ceramides etc.
+That was back in the 'old days' when we did not have fancy pH balanced SYNDET cleansers and high-tech moisturizing ingredients like hyaluronic acid or moisturizers that blend together glycerin, ceramides etc.

 Fact: Wearing sunglasses will help fight facial wrinkles